 - 4.6 The ARMC also monitors procedures to ensure the rotation of external audit engagement partners every five years as required by the Corporations Act.
-Qube's audit engagement partners rotated at the conclusion of Qube's 2017 AGM and there will be another rotation of partners at the conclusion of Qube's 2022 AGM. - 4.7 If circumstances arise where it becomes necessary to replace the external auditor, the ARMC would formalise a process for the selection and appointment of a new auditor and recommend to the Board the auditor to be appointed to fill the vacancy.
+Qube's audit engagement partners last rotated at the conclusion of Qube's 2022 AGM. - 4.7 If circumstances arise where it becomes necessary to replace the external auditor, the ARMC would formalise a process for the selection and appointment of a new auditor and recommend to the Board the auditor to be appointed to fill the vacancy.
 Policies are also in place to restrict the type of non-audit services which can be provided by the external auditor and there is a detailed review of non-audit fees paid to the external auditor. - 4.8 Qube's external auditor is PwC Australia.
 All ARMC papers are available to the external auditor and other PwC personnel involved with Qube's audit who are invited to and do attend Committee meetings.
 The external auditor is available to Committee members at any time and also attends Qube's AGMs to answer any questions from shareholders. - 4.9 As Qube's external auditor, PwC is required to confirm its independence and compliance with specified independence standards on a half-yearly basis.
-This declaration is contained in the 2022 Annual Report. - 4.10 During the Reporting Period, the Board through the ARMC, reviewed Qube's external audit requirements and the appointment of Qube's current auditor.
-A range of factors was considered including the expectation that Qube will be undergo a period of operational and managerial transition due to the change in management structure, completion of the Moorebank monetisation and consequential structural and managerial changes (principally dissolution of the Property Division).

-4.11 As a result of this review, the Board determined, based on a recommendation from the ARMC, to approve the continuing appointment of PwC as Qube's external auditor throughout the Reporting Period.
+This declaration is contained in the 2023 Annual Report. - 4.10 During the Reporting Period, the Board through the ARMC, reviewed Qube's external audit requirements and the appointment of Qube's current auditor.
+As a result of this review, the Board determined, based on a recommendation from the ARMC, to approve the continuing appointment of PwC as Qube's external auditor throughout the Reporting Period.